Overview of Process and Resolution

 NAM Appeals Website

-The things to know about the Student Code of Conduct and Procedures Under the Code
+Things to know about the Student Code of Conduct and the NAM process

-All students are made aware of their responsibility to acknowledge and adhere to the Code before registering for class on SOLUS.
-In this sense, adherence to the Code is an important term of the contract between each student and the University.
+All students acknowledge their responsibility to adhere to the Code before registering for classes on SOLUS.
+Adherence to the Code is an important term of the contract between each student and the University.

-• Transcripts: If you are found responsible for non-academic misconduct it will not appear on your transcript except in circumstances where a student has been sanctioned with a Requirement to Withdraw (e.g., suspension or expulsion).
+• Transcripts: If you are found responsible for NAM it will not appear on your transcript, except in circumstances where a student has been sanctioned with a Requirement to Withdraw (e.g., suspension or expulsion).

-• Private Records: We keep any records of non-academic misconduct in accordance with FIPPA and the university's Records Management Policy.
+• Private Records: We keep any records of NAM in accordance with FIPPA and the university's Records Management Policy.

-The length of a non-academic misconduct case depends on the participants and the complexity of the case.
+The length of a NAM case depends on the participants and the complexity of the case.
 Some may be resolved in 2-3 weeks and some may take a full academic term or longer.

-• In a case of non-academic misconduct, you will be treated fairly.
+• You will be treated fairly in a NAM process.
 Fair treatment includes being respected, being notified of the case and meetings, having an opportunity to be heard, being informed of decisions and reasons, and having the right to appeal findings of responsibility and sanctions.

 • Decisions about whether or not a violation of the Code has occurred are made on "a balance of probabilities".
 What this means is that the decision maker has to believe that it is more likely than not that a violation of the Code occurred in order to make a finding of responsibility.